microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Supported Java versions

-VS Code works with all major versions of Java SE from 11 and suports projects with version 1.5 and above.
+VS Code works with all major versions of Java SE from 11 and supports projects with version 1.5 and above.
 For more details, refer to [Configure JDK](/docs/java/java-project.md#configure-jdk).

 ## Setting up Visual Studio Code for Java Development

-To help you set up quickly, recommendations are:
+To help you set up quickly, here are the recommendations based on your experience with VS Code:

-* **New to VS Code:** [Installer of Visual Studio Code for Java developers](/docs/java/java-tutorial.md#installer-of-visual-studio-code-for-java-developers)
+* **New to VS Code:** Use the [Installer of Visual Studio Code for Java developers](/docs/java/java-tutorial.md#installer-of-visual-studio-code-for-java-developers).
-* **Exising VS Code user to add Java support:** [Java Extension Pack](/docs/java/java-tutorial.md#installing-extensions)
+* **Existing VS Code user wanting to add Java support:** Install the [Java Extension Pack](/docs/java/java-tutorial.md#installing-extensions).

 ### Installer of Visual Studio Code for Java developers